Adwaith44/TicTacToe/README.md

 No external libraries required

 How to Run:
-On the code editor press run and wait around 5 seconds. teh game menu should come up on the terminal.
+On the code editor press run and wait around 5 seconds.
+The game menu should come up on the terminal.

 How to Play:
 Main Menu